Dawn Logsdon

 Marcia Smith, Executive Producer

-MARCIA SMITH is President and co-Founder of Firelight Media, which supports diverse filmmakers, connects media to audiences in service of social change, and through its sister organization, produces feature length and short documentary films.
+MARCIA SMITH is Co-founder and former President of Firelight Media, which supports diverse filmmakers, connects media to audiences in service of social change.
 In 2015, Firelight Media was honored with a MacArthur Award for Creative and Effective Institutions.
-Firelight’s most recent film is Tell Them We Are Rising: The Story of Black Colleges and Universities, that premiered at the 2017 Sundance Film Festival.
-Firelight’s previous film, The Black Panthers: Vanguard of the Revolution, was released in 2015, and after a successful theatrical run, broke PBS records for broadcast viewership, streaming, and social media.
-Marcia co-founded Firelight in 2000, and led the organization for the next eight years.
-Prior to returning to Firelight in 2012, Marcia served as Senior Vice President at The Atlantic Philanthropies, a multi-billion dollar charitable foundation active in seven countries.
-Among other awards, Marcia has received a Primetime Emmy nomination for writing, won the Writers’ Guild Award for best nonfiction writing, and was honored with a 2016 Muse Award from New York Women in Film & Television.
+Smith has written several films alongside documentarian Stanley Nelson.
+Marcia served as Senior Vice President at The Atlantic Philanthropies, a multi-billion dollar charitable foundation active in seven countries.
+Among other awards, Marcia has received a Primetime Emmy nomination for writing, won the Writers’ Guild Award for best nonfiction writing, a 2016 Muse Award from New York Women in Film & Television, and was honored with a Lifetime Achievement Award from DOCNYC.
+Marcia is a member of AMPAS, currently sits on the Peabody Board of Directors - East Coast, and is a member of the Board for Martha's Vineyard Film Society.

 Dominique Bravo